+My research focuses on media law and policy, especially the regulation of Hollywood.
 My books include Hollywood: A Very Short Introduction, Hollywood’s Copyright Wars: From Edison to the Internet, and Hollywood and the Culture Elite: How the Movies Became American.
 In addition, I have coedited books on Iranian cinema, internet policy, and the cultural theorist Stuart Hall.

-Students (and anyone interested) click the courses navigation link at the top of this page to see course websites with syllabi and readings.
+Feel free to click the courses navigation link at the top of this page to see course websites with syllabi and readings.

 I live outside of Philadelphia with my wife, two children, and very enthusiastic yellow lab.